SeanGormann/JokeGPT/README.md

 # JokeGPT
-Building a transformer architecture from scratch.
+Building a transformer decoder from scratch and teaching it comedy.

 This project was all about understanding the transformer architechture - the data preprocessing necessary, tokenization, multiheaded attention, self attention and more.
 It was great to get a thorough understanding of these topics, and I look forward to exploring them further.
 For this project I mainly followed the tutorial presented by Andrej Karpathy which can be found: [Here](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=465s&ab_channel=AndrejKarpathy)